Skip to main content

 Select a Node Pool with RoCE support

-To use GPUDirect RDMA over RoCE, make sure the Node Pool has Nodes connected to a RoCE-capable fabric, as shown in our list of GPU instance types and your contract.
+To use GPUDirect RDMA over RoCE, make sure the Node Pool has Nodes connected to a RoCE-capable fabric, as shown in the GPU instance types list and your contract.
 All Nodes on these clusters have the required RoCE kernel drivers and firmware pre-installed.
 CKS manages the RoCE driver, NIC configuration, and fabric integration.
-To avoid Node instability, you should not install additional low-level driver management tools inside your Pods.
+To avoid Node instability, don’t install additional low-level driver management tools inside your Pods.
 If you’re unsure whether a given cluster or Node Pool has RoCE enabled, contact your CoreWeave representative.

 Configure the Pods